Thich Quang Do

 - Unified Buddhist Church of Vietnam

 Venerable Thích Quảng Độ is the Patriarch of the banned Unified Buddhist Church of Viet Nam (UBCV).
+He was born in Thai Binh province and currently resides in Ho Chi Minh City.
+He has been the Patriarch of the UBCV since 2008.

 He has been confined to the Thanh Minh Zen monastery in Hồ Chí Minh City since October 2003, when security officials told him that he had been placed in administrative detention for an indefinite period.